-Numerous studies have proved that blog posts with images get more shares on Facebook and lot more tweets and retweets on twitter so using good images in a blog post is a must.
+Numerous studies have proved that blog posts with images get more shares on Facebook and lot more tweets and retweets on twitter so using good images in a blog post can help you building traffic.

 Pablo by Buffer helps create images with options to apply text on them.
 The best part is, everything is free.
 Use their images or upload your own.

-If I don’t find the right kind of image that I want to use from their inventory, I search PixaBay and then move to Fotolia to grab something for a price.
+If I don’t find the right kind of image that I want to use from their inventory, search PixaBay.

 It is very simple to use where you have to select an image for the background, put your blog post title on the image, choose font and styling and done.

-Last but possibly the best solution for getting that perfect image for blog post is Canva.
-Unlike Pablo where you have few options, Canva offers much more like have your own layout of images, add multiple images, have multiple text elements and many other features.
+The best solution for getting that perfect image for a blog post is Canva.
+Unlike Pablo where you have few options, Canva offers much more variety of options to create images.
+Many different layouts, multiple text elements, and many more.

 Note: The interface is so enticing that you can play around with it for hours.

 Vector graphics are images that can be scaled to any size and dimension without deteriorating the quality of the image and still keeping the file size reasonably small.